midearth-labs/web-agent-protocol/v0/urs/reference.md

 # Reference-Based Context Engineering: Moving Data Outside the LLM's Attention Budget

-*How to enable AI agents to work with massive datasets with reduces context rot and hallucinations*
+*How to enable AI agents to work with massive datasets with reduced context rot and hallucinations*

 ---